ream/website/docs/guide/avoid-stateful-singletons.md

 # Avoid Stateful Singletons

-As per [Vue offcial SSR guide](https://ssr.vuejs.org/guide/structure.html#avoid-stateful-singletons), we need to create a fresh Vue instance for each requestes to avoid sharing states across requests.
+As per [Vue offcial SSR guide](https://ssr.vuejs.org/guide/structure.html#avoid-stateful-singletons), we need to create fresh instances for each requestes to avoid sharing states across requests.

 For example, in Ream you should create a vue-router instance within the exported function in your entry file: